apache/iotdb/docs/Documentation/UserGuide/3-Operation Manual/4-Data Query.md

 ```
 which means:

-The SQL statement clause requires columns 3 to 7 of the query result be returned (with the first row numbered as row 0).
+The SQL statement clause requires rows 3 to 7 of the query result be returned (with the first row numbered as row 0).

 The result is shown below: